danbee/cv/source/sections/_profile.markdown

 and technologies, Dan loves working on interesting projects and strives for simple, elegant and maintainable code.

-Since starting at thoughtbot London in 2012, Dan has become proficient in Scrum, and has been seeking professional development opportunities to achieve Scrum Master status.
+Since starting at thoughtbot London in 2012, Dan has become proficient in Scrum, and is a certified Scrum Master.